galactic-src/morse/README.md

 It's pretty slow and resource-hungry, and it comes up with loads of nonsense!

+### MorseInfer2

+Disappointed at the Hut 11 sign consuming the entire stack (not to mention taking minutes to run) I thought about optimisations.

+This is a far more efficient route to translation:
+- for every word in the list, generate the Morse code
+- compile this into a trie structure, including all words as they terminate
+- walk the trie, identifying every point that a word ends, and capturing those words as you go
+- discard word lists whenever no word is possible
+- store a result if the end of a word coincides with the end of the input

+The code runs way faster and uses less heap.
+The code is harder to understand though.
+It is also more difficult to do numeric substitution when tackling the problem this way.

 ## Results

+Having initially missed a dot in the hut 11 sign, once rectified, it translates to "Bletchley Park".

+I haven't noticed a clear winner for the others - perhaps they include words outside of the word list, like a surname.

-I didn't find anything convincing encoded - the sheer number of ways to interpret the Morse Code was surprising!
+The sheer number of ways to interpret the Morse Code was surprising!
 There were far too many to go through carefully, but they mostly only started with a few different words, none of them all that intriguing.
 Occasionally you see words like "war" or "geek".
 You mostly get a pile of quite short words that don't make grammatical sense.

 Sometimes a couple of words might seem associated (tea tree, year 7).
 Letters like E (`.`) and T (`-`) obviously crop up randomly more often than say 5 (`.....`).
 Some of the interpretations made me smile - I jotted a few down in Main.kt.

-The Hut 11 sign, being 9 Morse characters longer than the others, is especially greedy on the Heap Space - it didn't even generate translations.
-Optimisation required!

-## Extensions

-- use a trie to check whether any words have a given string of letters as a prefix, to throw nonsense out earlier (not many words begin `ttt`).
-- feed it to an ML model and eyeball those that make highest grammatical sense

 ## Acknowledgements